Greiye/Artheria/The Caernes March/The Caerne's March Novel Act 0.md

 #### 2 Iron Tail and a New Friend
 A few days have passed since Torgon's Uprising.
 Everyone's had to pull double shift to make up for the lack of manpower.

-Yarl's been running around, managing the camp as per usual, as well as conducting interviews.
+Yarl's been running around, managing the camp as per usual, while conducting interviews.
 He's visibly tired.

 He approaches Iron-Tail with a form on a clipboard and a quill of ink.

-@Iron-Tail#283774 Iron Tail.
+Iron Tail.
 Glad I caught you.

 You, Derby and Onager have been pulling your weight around here, and then some.
 It's been a blessing.

 As per when I created this band, I wanted everyone to chip in.
 This means chipping in recruitment thoughts as well.

-@Iron-Tail#283774 His eyes are sunken as he hands the clipboard to you.
+His eyes are sunken as he hands the clipboard to you.
 He's tired.

 The form is a list of potential recruits.
 You read through it.

 1. Ravenna "Shade" Valek